4 Minute Read

 While many factors can affect your conversion rate, such as how much trust visitors have in your brand and how much traffic your site gets, there are ways to improve elements of your website and encourage visitors to take your desired action.

 On all your landing pages you should start with strong headlines that include your value proposition.
 Also, keep in mind that people are easily intimidated by large chunks of text and are less likely to read the content if it’s formatted like this.
 Break up your content into smaller paragraphs, add subheadings, and use bullet points when possible.
 This makes it easier for people to skim the page and find the information they’re looking for while you keep their attention.

 These formatting strategies also allow for readers to more easily see your call to action at the end of the page.

 The call to action on your website is what tells your target audience what they should do next (what you want them to do to convert).

 For the best results, avoid having clutter on the page, and make the call to action very visible in your content.
 If possible, have it be a button or another prominent element they can click.

 Make your phone number clickable with a click-to-call link that dials your number on their mobile device or opens for a Facetime call on their desktop.

-In most cases, we advise having a single call to action that tells your audience to call your business or fill out your contact form.
-Research shows that fewer calls to action are better in most cases, so only use one or two CTAs on your procedure pages.
+In most cases, we advise having a single call to action that tells your audience to call your business or fill out your contact form to get more leads.
+Research shows that fewer calls to action or goals are better in most cases, so only use one or two CTAs on your procedure pages.

 You can use a second or third CTA on a blog if needed to target visitors who may be at different stages of the conversion funnel.
 (These may be people reading your blog who are not ready to contact you yet, who you can direct to view before and after photos or a similar blog or page on your site for more information.)